RookiePJ/finance-chat-bot-rag/README.md

 #### Overview: As a user I want to be able to find the definition of various blockchain terms.

 - When I enter a term that is used in the blockchain/web3/cryptocurrency content I want to be provided with its basic definition.
-- If the term is found within the loaded RAG document then that definition will be given to the user
+- If the term is found within the loaded RAG document then that definition will be provided to the model in order to give the user an answer
-- If the term is not found within the RAG document then the answer will be provided by OpenAI
+- If the term is not found within the RAG document then the answer will be provided by the model
-- Any other questions will be answered by the (OpenAI) model.
+- Any other unrelated will be answered by the model.

 ### ⚙ Usage